 - Don’t completely discount keyword rankings – just take them with a pinch of salt.

 So what factors contribute to keyword rankings being part of the garden path that you may, or may not be blissfully strolling down?Incorrect Research

 .
 Admittedly keyword research is still an integral part of SEO but the difference between great research and uneducated/lazy research is stark.
-It is akin to that famous scene from The Matrix – the red pill or the blue pill, after which turning back will involve a painful amount of reworking.
+It is akin to that famous scene from The Matrix – the red pill or the blue pill, after which turning back will involve a painful amount of reworking.Searcher Intent

 Absolutely essential but often overlooked.
 Search volume numbers can distract from searcher intent.
 As such, if you gain traffic from a keyword that is not aligned with the solutions that your website is offering they will probably just bounce off your website.
 Poor quality traffic, no conversion.Low Search Volume

 It is getting harder and harder for SEOs to get clear search volume data from the Big G. The Keyword Tool changed to the Keyword Planner, then search volumes became ranges depending on your adwords budget

 Regardless, we see it all too often where the real search volume data takes second fiddle to number one rankings.
 The rankings end up as ego strokers with very little kick back in terms of quality traffic.
 When this comes to light, both the client and the SEO will feel somewhat foolish.Hey but at least you ranked number one, right?Filter bubble

 The Filter Bubble was something that was introduced by Eli Pariser a number of years ago – for more information have a read of my blog post on Search Engine Watch.
 The crux of the argument is that our search results are personalised, with an emphasis on preferences that are in turn dictated by previous activity.
 You don’t even need to be logged into gmail for some of these factors (e.g location) to come into effect.As a result, not everyone’s search results are the same.
 This can cause havoc on those purely focused on rankings and distract from the wider SEO strategy.Long Tail Traffic

 Guess what?
 Great content does more than just help you rank for your target keywords.
 I hope this is not the first time you are hearing this, but if it is then know this: it is highly likely that the majority of your traffic will come from longer tail keyword traffic.
 So why not look to capitalise on this?The arguments for long tail traffic are extensive.
 I’ll try to be brief.
 Great content should be solving user problems or at least fulfilling their searcher intent.
 Your content should then be aligned to your Inbound Marketing Funnel, therefore ultimately ending with conversions.
 People research products and services prior to making a purchasing decision so why not get them interacting with your brand at this early consideration stage?Clearly if you are purely focussed on the end game transactional search terms and their corresponding rankings, you may well miss out on a rather large slice of the pie.
 You also won’t take note of the additional benefits of this long tail traffic.Latent Semantic Indexing and Rankbrain

 Some pretty complicated words there.
 To avoid the terminology, LSI can be viewed as Google’s giant thesaurus and Rankbrain allows Google to understand queries which they have not had before (a surprisingly large amount).
 Both mean that Google is able to understand the intent behind a search term rather than just the keywords themselves.
 Let’s look at an example:If Yellowball’s only concern was to rank for ‘SEO Agency London’ we would discount Google’s ability to rank us for other search terms with the same user intent, which could also produce high levels of conversions.
 Examples might be SEO Services in London, SEO experts London, London based SEO Management or SEO Campaign Management.
 Through our focus on our main keyword we might also neglect content which contributes to our authority as an SEO provider and therefore reduce our ability to gain all of this valuable traffic.Should I forget about Rankings?

 Absolutely not, and no (for all you trolls out there) I’m not contradicting myself.
 Just be aware.
 Keyword rankings are indicative of success and can be a great KPI if chosen carefully.
 However, they are not the be all and end all.
 There are lots of other factors that have a stronger correlation to the success of a results driven SEO campaign.